Southern Airways Express Airline Direct Program

 Is the Airline Direct Program right for me?

-Epic’s Airline Direct Program is designed for students who are interested in working directly for the airlines after completing commercial single- and multi-engine commercial pilot training instead of becoming a flight instructor and working for Epic.
+Epic’s Airline Direct Program is designed for students who are interested in working directly for the airlines after completing commercial single- and multi-engine commercial pilot training instead of becoming a flight instructor.
 Although flight instruction is a great way to gain experience and build flight time, it’s not always the best pathway for everyone.
 This is why Epic is offering the Airline Direct Program in collaboration with Southern.

 How does the Airline Direct Program work?

 All Epic flight students begin training in the Private Pilot (PPL) course, then go on to Instrument Rating (IR) and Commercial Single- and Multi-Engine (CSEL/CMEL) ratings.
-After completing these courses with 250 flight hours, students then have two options: 1) go on to Certified Flight Instructor courses, or 2) start the Crew Resource Management (CRM) course.
+After completing these courses with 350 flight hours, students then have two options: 1) go on to Certified Flight Instructor courses, or 2) apply to the Airline Direct Program.

 Where are Southern Airways Express bases located?